ralamiri/Random-macOS-Scripts/README.md

 # README
-This is a collection of bash scripts I wrote for macOS/Unix-based systems Most of these were made for fun, or to see if it's possible to do.
+This is a collection of bash scripts I wrote for macOS.
+Most of these were made for fun, or to see if it's possible to do.
 Please read the disclaimer before running any of these commands or scripts.